puppetlabs/ezbake/COMMITTERS.md

 **base branch** - A branch in Git that contains an active history of changes and will eventually be released using semantic version guidelines.
-The branch named `master` will always exist as a base branch.
+The branch named `main` will always exist as a base branch.
 The other base branches are `stable`, and `security` described below.

-**master branch** - The branch where new functionality that are not bug fixes is merged.
+**main branch** - The branch where new functionality that are not bug fixes is merged.

 **stable branch** - The branch where bug fixes against the latest release or